-“At the Icahn School of Medicine at Mount Sinai, we are dramatically advancing the art and science of medical care through an atmosphere of intense collaborative learning, social concern, and scholarly inquiry.”
+“At the Icahn School of Medicine at Mount Sinai, we are dramatically advancing the art and science of medical care through an atmosphere of intense collaborative learning, social concern, and scholarly inquiry.” – Icahn SOM website: Our Vision

 Icahn is known for its progressive stance towards education.
 They have an early admission program for sophomores in college, called the FlexMed Program, which allows students to pursue their undergraduate studies without any required premed coursework or even taking the MCAT.
-Students accepted into FlexMed must maintain a GPA of 3.5 and complete their Bachelor’s degree, in addition to other requirements.
+Students accepted into FlexMed must maintain a cumulative GPA of 3.5 and complete their Bachelor’s degree, in addition to other requirements.

 “FlexMed is all about flexibility in your education and the opportunity to pursue what you love to learn.
 It allows talented students with lots of initiative to ‘flex’ their intellectual, creative, humanistic, and scientific muscles during college.”